notator/AssistantPerformer/README.md

 This application has only been thoroughly tested on the latest version of Chrome (Version 25.0.1364.152 m), but it should also work in other webkit browsers.

 Monophonic input, such as produced by an EWI (http://www.akaipro.com/ewiseries), is assumed.
 A MIDI keyboard can be used, but only one key at a time (incoming noteOffs are matched to noteOns, so playing legato is no problem).
 Timing is related to the times of single noteOns and noteOffs.
-The performance can be affected by input MIDI pitch, velocity, modulation-wheel, pitch-wheel and aftertouch or channel-pressure information, depending on the settings in the upper options panel.
+In addition to noteOn/Off, pitch and velocity information, the performance can also be affected by the instrument's continuous controllers - modulation-wheel, pitch-wheel and aftertouch or channel-pressure.

 Future directions: I am currently working on the creation of more scores in the necessary format.
 Clearly, more examples are needed.
 New scores could be created in several ways: